List of longest ski jumps: Women

+Official world records

+Invalid world record distances (W)

+Not counting if touching the ground, falling before reaching the outrun line or landing during non-competition training rounds.

 Summer world records

 Plastic matting for ski jumping was invented by German athlete Hans Renner.
 The first ski jumping tests on plastic without any audience were made on 31 October 1954 at Regenbergschanze in Zella-Mehlis, East Germany.